FOGProject/fog-docs/management/dashboard.rst

 Menu Bar
 ========

-..Image:: img/FogMenu.jpeg
+..
+Image:: img/FogMenu.jpeg

 This menu appears at the top of every page on Fog's web UI.
 The icons are, from left to right:

-..Image:: img/Home.png
+..
+Image:: img/Home.png
 '''Home/Dashboard''' - This is the home screen of the FOG management portal.

-..Image:: img/Users.png
+..
+Image:: img/Users.png
 '''[[Managing\_FOG#Users \| User Management]]''' -
 Individual administrators of the FOG resources.

-..Image:: img/Hosts.png
+..
+Image:: img/Hosts.png
 '''[[Managing\_FOG#Hosts \| Host Management]]''' -
 This section houses the hosts, which are the pcs to be imaged or to extract images from.

-..Image:: img/Groups.png
+..
+Image:: img/Groups.png
 '''[[Managing\_FOG#Groups \| Group Management]]''' -
 This section houses groups, which are similar PCS’ that need tasks done en-masse.

-..Image:: img/Images.png
+..
+Image:: img/Images.png
 '''[[Managing\_FOG#Images \| Image Management]]''' -
 This section allows you to manage the image files stored on the FOG server.

-..Image:: img/Storage.png
+..
+Image:: img/Storage.png
 '''[[Managing\_FOG#Storage\_Management \| Storage
 Management]]''' - This section allows you to add/remove storage nodes from the FOG system.

-..Image:: img/snapins.png
+..
+Image:: img/snapins.png
 '''[[Managing\_FOG#Snap-ins \| Snap-in
 Management]]''' - This section provides ways to automate various post-imaging tasks, not covered in this document

-..Image:: img/Printers.png
+..
+Image:: img/Printers.png
 '''[[Managing\_FOG#Printers \| Printer
 Management]]'''' - This section allows for management of printers, allowing you create printer objects that can later be assigned to hosts or groups.

-..Image:: img/Services.png
+..
+Image:: img/Services.png
 '''Service Configuration'''' - This section allows you to control how the ''client'' service functions.

-..Image:: img/Tasks.png
+..
+Image:: img/Tasks.png
 '''[[Managing\_FOG#Tasks \| Task Management]]''' -
 This section allow you to perform imaging tasks such as acquiring or deploying images.

-..Image:: img/Reports.png
+..
+Image:: img/Reports.png
 '''[[Managing\_FOG#FOG\_Reports \| Report
 Management]]''' - Reports let you pull information from the FOG database either as HTML, pdf, or csv.

-..Image:: img/config.png
+..
+Image:: img/config.png
 '''Fog Configuration''' - The section has the rest of the settings that don't fit anywhere else like the kernel updater, client service updater, iPXE edits, MAC address list, Log viewer, '''FOG Settings'''.

-..Image:: img/Plugins.png
+..
+Image:: img/Plugins.png
 '''[[Managing\_FOG#Plugins \| Plugins]]''' -
 Plugins add more functionality to FOG.
 Must be enabled in ''Fog Configuration''

-..Image:: img/Logoff.png
+..
+Image:: img/Logoff.png
 '''Logoff''' - Click this to log off of the Fog web UI.